urbit/roadmap.urbit.org/content/current.md

 As for bug fixing, the "gall request queue fix", which involved major changes to Ames and Gall and a complex online migration, was the largest bugfixing project.
 Fixes were also deployed for Ames breach handling, Behn timers getting stuck, insecure "bail: meme" out-of-memory error handling, and stuck Azimuth PKI tracking.

 TODO summary of current projects

-## Ames Bug Fixing

-Multiple bugs were introduced by a major release in mid-2022, called the "gall request queue fix".  `~norsyr-torryn` is fixing these bugs.

-TODO: github link